 - Low viscosity to make compounding easier

 These days it may also be important for formulators that the humectant is sourced from a plant or other sustainable source.

 There aren’t many ingredients that meet all of these criteria but there are a few that come close.
 Here are some of the most common types of humectants used in cosmetics.

 Common humectants in cosmetics

-Propylene Glycol – This is another common humectant in cosmetics.
+This is another common humectant in cosmetics.
 It is non-toxic, low odor, low viscosity and compatible with many ingredients.
-It doesn’t absorb quite as much water as glycerin however, it still is excellent for this application.
+Propylene Glycol doesn’t absorb quite as much water as glycerin however, it still is excellent for this application.
 It also doesn’t have the stickiness problem of glycerin and is less expensive.
-Propylene glycol is similar to glycerin in chemical structure having three Carbon atoms.
+PG is similar to glycerin in chemical structure having three Carbon atoms.
 The main difference is that it only contain two -OH groups.
 The primary drawback to propylene glycol is that it is synthetically produced from petroleum processing.
 It also has a bad reputation suffering from misinformation about it on the Internet.
 But from a formulation standpoint, it is excellent.

-Butylene glycol – This is a clear, low viscosity liquid that works well as a humectant.
+This is a clear, low viscosity liquid that works well as a humectant.
 It is a 4 Carbon molecule that contains two -OH groups.
-It is similar in humectancy to propylene glycol and makes a good substitute if you are trying to move away from that material.
+Comparable humectancy to propylene glycol, it makes a good substitute if you are trying to move away from that material.
 It is also a more effective solubilizer than both Glycerin and Propylene Glycol.